DaGeRe/seat-reservation-system/README.md

 ## Developing

 The three subprojects (frontend, backend and database) are separately developed as docker containers.
 They are deployed via docker compose.
 To do so run the script scripts/build_and_run.sh.
+Additionaly an fourth project, namely cypress, is used to perform end to end tests.

 ### SSL
 To provide an secure communication between the softwarecomponents tls used.